ddmitov/reteti/README.md

 ## Features

-- [x] Reteti splits texts to words using normalizers and pre-tokenizers from the Tokenizers Python module.
+- [x] Texts are split to words using normalizers and pre-tokenizers from the Tokenizers Python module.

-- [x] A word is any sequence of Unicode alphanumeric characters between two whitespaces.
+- [x] A word is any sequence of Unicode lowercase alphanumeric characters between two whitespaces.

-- [x] Reteti is multilingual by design, language-agnostic and does not use language-specific stemmers.
+- [x] Reteti is language-agnostic and does not use language-specific stemmers.

-- [x] All words are hashed and their positions are saved in a partitioned Parquet dataset under hash prefixes.
+- [x] Words are hashed and their positions are saved in a partitioned Parquet dataset under hash prefixes.

-- [x] All words are represented by their hashes during search.

 - [x] Only the Parquet files of the hashed words in a search request are contacted during search.

 - [x] Search is performed using DuckDB SQL.

+- [x] Words are represented by their hashes or integers during search.

+- [x] Original texts are not used to produce a list of matching text IDs.

 - [x] Storage and compute are decoupled and Reteti can be used in serverless functions.